liangshen001/ngx-desktop-lib/projects/ngx-desktop/README.md

 # NgxDesktop

-angular version [9.0.x - 9.1.5)
+support angular version [9.0.x - 9.1.5)

-Angular Desktop UI components (mac / windows)
+Angular UI Components for macOS High Sierra and Windows 10.

 The included components are as follows